 Because of the potential risk of audience infection, the corona virus makes live venue talks impossible for the immediate future.

 Online presentations are an excellent alternative for organisations that still wish to arrange group events.
-Zoom makes it possible to give live illustrated presentations that are almost identical to a theatre talk - only watched at home.
+Zoom and Microsoft Teams make it possible to give live illustrated presentations that are almost identical to a theatre talk - only watched at home.
 Viewers just need a laptop or tablet and internet connection.
 Please email Michael if this would be of interest.

 Michael sets aside part of each year for presentations, to date he has given talks in 11 countries.
 Michael has been described as ‘a unique wildlife humorist’ and has spoken at Arts Festivals, Theatres, Schools, Universities, Rotary Clubs, After Dinner events, Science Festivals and Lecture Societies.
 His talks are lively, informative and thought-provoking.

 He is a recommended speaker for the RSPB and National Trust.
 In 1996 Michael gave his 1500th lecture, since then there have been simply too many to keep close count.
 The talks are illustrated with original images taken during his expeditions.
 The exact length and content of each talk can be tailored to fit individual requirements and a question-time is offered at the close.
 Please email for a full list of current talks.